Firekast-io/firekast-docs/source/includes/_basics.md

 Please refer to our [sample app repository](#sample-apps) history for sample code using `clientKey` and `applicationId`.

-We recommend that you upgrade regularly to the [latest SDK version](#release-notes), as we keep adding new features based on your feedbacks.
+We recommend that you upgrade regularly to the [latest SDK version](#release-notes), as we keep adding new features based on your feedback.

 ## Simultaneous Streamers